ramiro/ediabaslib/docs/Build_Bluetooth_D-CAN_adapter.md

 * Allows configuration of CAN mode all the time, not only after power on.
 * Allows configuration of the CAN parameters (block size and separation time)
 * Correctly displays the ignition status (only available for K-line mode).
-* Allows to read the ignitions status with a telegram, this is required if you want to communicate over bluetooth.
+* Allows to read the ignitions status with a telegram, this is required if you want to communicate over Bluetooth.
 * Contains a bootstrap loader that allows firmware update without opening the device.
 * Reduced power consumption due to use of sleep mode.